If you’re looking for a tropical vacation then you may be trying to choose between Bora Bora and Hawaii.

 There is very little nightlife in Bora Bora so you’ll find that there is little to do in the evenings.
 I did write a guide on the best things to do in Bora Bora at night for some inspiration.

-There’s also basically no shopping opportunities in Bora Bora.
+I also found that there were basically no shopping opportunities.
 If anything you’ll be able to buy a few local craft items like a pearl necklace from a small shop in Vaitape but you’ll certainly find no shopping malls or large stores here.

-What you can do though is jump into the lagoon for a swim with some fish, rays and even reef sharks (don’t worry, the sharks are friendly).
+I spent most of my time jumping into the lagoon and going for a swim with some fish, rays and even reef sharks (don’t worry, the sharks are friendly).
 You can also explore some vibrant coral reefs.

-You can head out on your own or join a snorkeling tour like this one.
+You can head out on your own or join a snorkeling tour like this one which is what I did.

-Bora Bora is largely tailored towards couples, especially those on a honeymoon.
+I found that Bora Bora was largely tailored towards couples, especially those on a honeymoon.
 It’s super romantic and you’ll find that the peace and quiet is just what you need.

 Being completely honest, there isn’t much for kids to do in Bora Bora.